Colorama (band): History

 August 2012 saw their fifth album release – Good Music, produced by Edwyn Collins and Sebastian Lewsley, and featured high in many an end-of year best album list (2012).

-In November 2012 Colorama released a limited-edition 12" single, Hapus?
-(Happy?) on Aficionado Recordings.
+In November 2012, Colorama released a limited-edition 12" single, "Hapus?" ("Happy?") on Aficionado Recordings.

-In 2014, Colorama released a new EP, Heaven's Hotel, a new album TEMARI, followed by a split single, Yn Rhydiau'r Afon / Forget Tomorrow with The Joy Formidable.
+In 2014, Colorama released a new EP, Heaven's Hotel, a new album TEMARI, followed by a split single, "Yn Rhydiau'r Afon" / "Forget Tomorrow" with The Joy Formidable.

-In summer 2014, Ellis moved to Berlin.
+In mid-2014, Ellis moved to Berlin.
 There he recorded electronic music as Zarelli, releasing an album, Soft Rains in 2015 which featuring the voice of Leonard Nimoy narrating the Ray Bradbury short story There Will Come Soft Rains.
-That year, Ellis also collaborated with Edwyn Collins and Seb Lewsley on the soundtrack to the film The Possibilities Are Endless, composing much of its original score, which opened in October 2014 to great critical success, winning the Mojo 'Film Of The Year' Award.
+That year, Ellis also collaborated with Edwyn Collins and Seb Lewsley on the soundtrack to the film The Possibilities Are Endless, composing much of its original score, which opened in October 2014 to critical success, winning the Mojo 'Film Of The Year' Award.

 During his time in Berlin, a compilation of all of Ellis's Welsh songs as Colorama was released on his own new Agati label, entitled Dere Mewn!.